Yucca brevifolia, Joshua Tree

 Recorded Range: In North America Joshua Trees are found only in the southwestern United States in AZ, CA, NV, UT; northwest AZ, southeast CA, southern NV and extreme southwest UT.

 North America & US County Distribution Map for Yucca brevifolia.

 Wetland Indicator: No information available.

 Threatened/Endangered Information: In North America Yucca brevifolia is listed as "Salvage Restricted" by the state of Arizona.
 In Nevada, both the Joshua Tree and Jaeger's Joshua Tree are "Protected" as a Cactus, Yucca, or Christmas Tree.

-In the Southwestern United States: Arizona has 8 species of , California has 4 species, Nevada has 5 species, New Mexico has 10 species, Texas has 18 species, Utah has 7 species.
+In the Southwestern United States: Arizona has 8 species of Yucca, California has 3 species, Nevada has 5 species, New Mexico has 10 species, Texas has 18 species, Utah has 7 species.
 All data is approximate and subject to taxonomic changes.

-There are 2 varieties in Yucca brevifolia (varieties not recognized by Flora of North America);
+There are 2 varieties in Yucca brevifolia (not recognized by Flora of North America);

 Yucca brevifolia var. brevifolia, Joshua tree, (AZ, CA, NV, UT);

 Yucca brevifolia var. jaegeriana, Jaeger's Joshua Tree (AZ, CA, NV, UT).